What is the Contingent Reimbursement Model “CRM” Code?

 One of the key principles of the CRM Code is the fair treatment of their customers.
 This means that every bank has the responsibility to assess each case of APP fraud on its own merits and make decisions on reimbursement fairly and promptly.

 It is important to note that this code only covers you if you’ve transferred money to a UK account from a UK bank that has signed up to the code.
-It also only covers payments made on or after 28 May 2019 when the code came into effect.
+It also only covers payments made the 28 May 2019 when the code came into effect and the 6th October 2024 when it was then replaced by the Payment Services Regulator’s Mandatory Reimbursement.

 If you think you are eligible and have unfairly been denied a refund, Refundee can help you get your money back from your bank and you can fill in our fraud refund claim form for a free consultation.
 Our fee is 15% plus VAT on anything that we get back, and we don't charge anything if we are not successful.
 For larger cases, the fee is subject to a maximum of £10k plus VAT per case.